AusDTO/gov-au-alpha/_includes/content/starting-a-business/permits-and-licenses/2015-01-01-modify-premises-errortext1.md

-Please tell us if you're thinking about renovating your shop.
+Please tell us if you're planning to renovate your shop.